The Crags: History

-The band rose from the ashes of its previous line-up, then called Drama.
-Formed in 2004, the band published a first album in 2006 named A morning after..., from which one of its songs was spotted and regularly broadcast on local Swiss radio station Couleur 3.
+Formed as Drama in 2004, the band published a first album in 2006 named A morning after..., from which one of its songs was spotted and regularly broadcast on local Swiss radio station Couleur 3.
 From that point, the band started gigging on regular bases, mainly in the French speaking part of Switzerland and nearby France.

-In 2009, "Drama" became "The Crags" after a member change in the band and recorded a new twelve song LP the same year.
+In 2009, "Drama" became "The Crags" after a member change in the band and recorded a new twelve-song LP the same year.
 This new step was followed by numerous live performances, including the Montreux Jazz Festival 2010 (Music in the park), Rock en Stock 2010 Festival (Pas-de-Calais, Northern France), a gig in London, the 2011 Balélec Festival and also regular airplay on Swiss radio couleur 3, leading to a TV performance on musical program "Musicomax", on Swiss national television station RTS.

-In 2012, the band published a new 4 song EP named Loola Loola ! on vinyl format.
-The downloadable version of this record became available in different ways through Bandcamp, iTunes or Amazon mp3.
+In 2012, the band published a new 4-song EP named Loola Loola ! on vinyl format.
+The downloadable version of this record became available in different ways through Bandcamp, iTunes, or Amazon MP3.

 In June 2014, a new EP was recorded and published, The universal part of love which constituted the following up to the previous EP, under CD format this time.
 This one included the four songs of the Loola Loola record, completed with six new songs, recorded at Rec studios in Geneva, in April of the same year.